antonioleal/myslackbuilds/0/README.md

     Effect: if you also placed myslackbuilds directory in github (like me!) then this automatically generates a README.md for github.

+    Script: 0make-updater
+    Effect: This command will create the "updater" script, as well as two templates based on *.info and *.SlackBuild files:
+                    <you slackbuild folder>/0/updater
+                    <you slackbuild folder>/0/version
+                    <you slackbuild folder>/0/template/<program>.info.template
+                    <you slackbuild folder>/0/template/<program>.SlackBuild.template
+            You need to carefully check what the updater is doing and test if it can recreate your current version of SlackBuild.
+To do that write some string inside the 0/version file, for ex "1234", run the updater andheck the resulting new *.info and *.SlackBuild using git --diff.

     Script: 0meld
     Effect: Compares what is currently published in slackbuilds.org (your local folder!) with your current script.
 You need the meld program.